 Data users should consider the confidence intervals that surround point estimates before drawing conclusions about these estimates.
 The dotted lines that appear above and below point estimates in the graph outputs of the MRIP Query Tool illustrate a 95% confidence interval, and encompass the range of values within which we are 95% sure the actual population value is located.
-In other words, if our surveys were conducted over and over again, 95% of the results would fall within this range.
+In other words, if our surveys were conducted over and over again, the resulting confidence intervals would include the true population value 95% of the time.
 Confidence intervals are calculated as the estimate minus 1.96 times the standard error (the lower limit) and the estimate plus 1.96 times the standard error (the upper limit).